Thirty-One Days of Italians

 Giuseppe Maria Francesco Vigo (c.1740-1836)

-In Vincennes, Indiana, on the bank of the Wabash River, the granite statue of an American patriot and businessman
+In Vincennes, Indiana, on the bank of the Wabash River, the granite statue of an American patriot and businessman faces

-Vigo arrived in America in the midst of the Revolutionary War, and his legacy begins in the early 1770s, when he was
+Vigo arrived in America in the midst of the Revolutionary War, and his legacy begins in the early 1770s, when he was part

 After the colonies proclaimed their independence from Britain in 1776, the battles continued for control of the land.
 In

-1778, Vigo and other local merchants helped fund General George Rogers Clark in his attempts to take control of
+1778, Vigo and other local merchants helped fund General George Rogers Clark in his attempts to take control of several

-instrumental in General Clark’s capture of the Fort – a major victory for the American colonies during the Revolutionary
+Clark’s capture of the Fort – a major victory for the American colonies during the Revolutionary War – and subsequently led

-War – and subsequently led to claiming the Old Northwest for America.
+to claiming the Old Northwest for America.

 reimburse him for the funds he had provided to General Clark, but died before receiving a distribution.
 He bequeathed